 Laguna Coast Wilderness History

-If you are looking for the history of Laguna Coast Wilderness Park, the best place to start is in the rocks themselves that create the beautiful landscape.
+If you are looking for the history of Laguna Coast Wilderness Park, the best place to start is in the rocks that create the beautiful landscape.
 According to OC Parks: ‘Some park rocks date back to the end of the age of dinosaurs — 65 million years ago – with clay and sand deposited by streams, swamps, and ponds near the coast.
 In other park locations, fossil scallops tell of a time 40 million years later, when salt water covered the park and sea creatures thrived here on an ocean shelf.’
 Those are some fascinating rocks if you ask me.

 After dinosaurs, prehistoric sharks, and other ancient whales vanished from the area, indigenous peoples such as the Acjachemen people called this land home.
-They remained a hunting and gathering community until around the late 1700s with the arrival of white settlers and missionaries, who proceeded to enslave the native peoples as they occupied their land attempting to force them into a much different way of life.
-This time period sadly forever changed the Acjachemen people culture to this day as they fight for recognition and rights as an indigenous tribe of the land.
+They remained a hunting and gathering community until around the late 1700s with the arrival of white settlers and missionaries, who proceeded to enslave the native peoples as they occupied their land attempted to force them into a much different way of life.
+This time period sadly forever changed the Acjachemen culture to this day as they fight for recognition and rights as an indigenous tribe of the land.

 The Irvine Company, which owned Irvine Ranch, farmed these lands for over a century until 1989 when artists and other citizens built “The Tell,” a 636-foot wall that followed the ridgelines of what is now the Dilley Preserve to protest future development of the Laguna Coastline.
 The citizens of Laguna Beach would go as far as to stage an 8,000-person rally to save the canyons.
 This community support motivated the Irvine Company’s owner to donate land back to the city which became present day Laguna Coast Wilderness Park.